noamross/ibipm/README.md

 > Schreiber, Sebastian and Noam Ross (2015).
 Individual-Based Integral Projection
 Models: The Role Of Size-Structure On Extinction Risk And Establishment Success

+`ibipm.Rnw` is an R-latex file of the manuscript

+`ipm.R` contains the code for the IPM model described, and is sourced in `ibipm.Rnw`.